alchemmist/loglint/readme.md

 golangci-lint run
 ```

+If your `golangci-lint` version supports analyzer fixes, run it with `--fix` to apply `loglint` suggestions.

 ## Configuration

-Create a configuration file in your project root:
+Supported file names:

 - `.loglint.yml`
 - `.loglint.yaml`
 - `.loglint.json`

 The analyzer searches the current directory and all parent directories.
+You can also pass `-config` to point to a specific file.

 ### Example (YAML)